Plead guilty from a computer

 - Systems wide advantages: Frees up resources for complex matters (this alone addresses the Royal Commission into Family Violence recommendation 62)

 - Contribute to the Magistrates’ Court of Victoria’s objective to provide digital services, including migrating a portion of low-complexity, low-needs cases to digital channels.

-The Department of Premier and Cabinet's Innovation Fund enabled the NJC to engage a Code for Australia, a not-for-profit digital innovation organisation, to developer to design the prototypes.
+The Department of Premier and Cabinet's Innovation Fund enabled the NJC to engage Code for Australia, a not-for-profit digital innovation organisation, to design the prototypes.